Top Selling Cars in New Zealand

 Top 10 selling car models New Zealand

-However, this year, there’s been a bit of a shake-up at the top.
-The Eclipse Cross has been usurped by its little cussie, the ASX, and the Model Y has dropped out of the top 10 best-sellers altogether.
+However, last year, there was a bit of a shake-up at the top.
+The Eclipse Cross was usurped by its little brother, the ASX, and the Model Y dropped out of the top 10 best-sellers altogether.

-Just 699 new Tesla Model Ys have hit our roads this year.
-That’s a drop of 80% on the Model Y’s sales numbers (3578) at the same point in 2023.
-Has the end of the Clean Car Discount, the introduction of road user charges for EV owners and increased competition in the EV market pulled the plug on Tesla sales?
+Just 826 new Tesla Model Ys hit our roads last year.
+That’s a drop of 79% on the Model Y’s sales numbers (3936) over 2023.
+Did the end of the Clean Car Discount, the introduction of road user charges for EV owners and increased competition in the EV market pull the plug on Tesla sales?
 It certainly looks like it!

 Compare Car Insurance